 INSTRUCTIONS FOR FILLING OUT THE SCHOLARSHIP APPLICATION

-- Return the form to the Office of Administration & Finance (Administration Building 301)
+- Return the form to the Office of the Vice Chancellor for Administration & Finance (Administration Building 301)

 - Please submit your three (3) letters of reference with your application.